lammersbjorn/Spotify-to-LastFM-Converter/README.md

-# Spotify-to-LastFM-Converter
+# Spotify to LastFM

-Let's you import your Spotify history .json-file into Universal Scrobbler to add it to your last.fm-profile
+Converts your Spotify streaming history JSON files into a CSV format suitable for importing into Universal Scrobbler, allowing you to add it to your Last.fm profile.

-As a new Last.fm user it bothered me that I couldn't simply import my Spotify history.
-Here is how you can do it:
+## Prerequisites

-1. Request your personal Spotify data in the data rights and privacy settings.
-I don't know if this is available worldwide (at least it is in Germany)
+1.  **Spotify Data Request:** Request your personal Spotify data in the data rights and privacy settings.
+Instructions can be found here: [https://www.spotify.com/account/privacy/](https://www.spotify.com/account/privacy/) (availability may vary by region).

+2.  **Python 3.6+:** Ensure you have Python 3.6 or a later version installed.

+## Installation

+1.  **Clone the repository (or download the script):**  Download the `converter.py` script and place it in a directory of your choice.

+2.  **Install Dependencies:**  Navigate to the directory containing the script in your terminal and run:

+    ```bash
+    pip install -r requirements.txt
+    ```

+## Usage

-2. Once received, put the .json-files in the same directory as this program.
+1.  **Place JSON Files:** Put all the `Streaming_History*.json` files from your Spotify data export in the same directory as the `converter.py` script.

-3. In the python code select your input file and make sure that output.csv is there and empty.

-4. Simply run the application.
-Now the output.csv file should contain the song title and artist.
-Only songs that were played at least 30 seconds are considered (changeable in the code).

-5. Most of the time you will have several .json files.
-So rename the output file and create a new empty output.csv.
-Select the other .json file and repeat.

-6. Now you can head over to https://universalscrobbler.com
+2.  **Run the Conversion:**  Open a terminal, navigate to the script's directory, and run the script.
+You can customize the minimum playback time using the `--threshold` argument:

+    ```bash
+    python converter.py --threshold 30000
+    ```

+    *   `--threshold`:  Specifies the minimum play time in milliseconds for a song to be included in the output.
+The default value is 30000 (30 seconds).

+3.  **Output File:**  The script will generate a file named `output.csv` in the same directory.
+This file contains your Spotify history in a format suitable for Universal Scrobbler.

+4.  **Process Multiple Files:** The script automatically processes all files matching the pattern `Streaming_History*.json` in the directory.
+No need to rename or move files individually.

+## Importing into Last.fm via Universal Scrobbler

+1.  **Universal Scrobbler:** Go to [https://universalscrobbler.com](https://universalscrobbler.com/).

+2.  **Manual Scrobbling:** Choose "Scrobble manually in bulk".

+3.  **Connect Last.fm:** Connect your Last.fm profile.

-7. Choose "Scrobble manually in bulk".
-You'll need to connect your last.fm profile and buy a premium subscription for universal scrobbler (which costs $1 per Month).
-1 Month should be sufficient.
+4.  **Premium Subscription:** You'll need a premium subscription for Universal Scrobbler (approximately \$1 per month).
+One month should be sufficient for a one-time import.

-8. Copy paste the songs from your .csv files into the bulk scrobbler.
-The daily limit is 2800 scrobbles.
-Now the songs should appear in last.fm.
-Of course, you don't have the time information (last.fm only supports scrobbles from the past 2 weeks anyways), but at least you have a part of your music history! :)
+5.  **Copy and Paste:** Copy the contents of the `output.csv` file into the bulk scrobbler.

+6.  **Scrobble:** Submit the scrobbles.
+Be aware of the daily limit (approximately 2800 scrobbles).

+## Optional: Album Attribution

-9. (optional): The imported songs aren't attributed to their respective albums.
-To solve this you can upgrade to a Last.fm pro subscription and follow the steps described here: https://github.com/RudeySH/lastfm-bulk-edit
+The imported songs won't automatically be attributed to their respective albums.
+To solve this, you can upgrade to a Last.fm Pro subscription and follow the steps described here: [https://github.com/RudeySH/lastfm-bulk-edit](https://github.com/RudeySH/lastfm-bulk-edit)